Pylons/pyramid/docs/narr/views.rst

   world!</body></html>']`` or it can be a file-like object, or any other sort of iterable.

 Furthermore, a view needn't *always* return a Response object.
-If a view happens to return something which does not implement the WebOb Response interface, :mod:`pyramid` will attempt to use a :term:`renderer` to construct a response.
+If a view happens to return something which does not implement the Pyramid Response interface, :mod:`pyramid` will attempt to use a :term:`renderer` to construct a response.
 For example:

 .. code-block:: python
    :linenos:

-   from webob import Response
-   from pyramid.view import view_config
+   from pyramid.response import Response from pyramid.view import view_config

    @view_config(renderer='json')
    def hello_world(request):
        return {'content':'Hello!'}

 The above example returns a *dictionary* from the view callable.
-A dictionary does not implement the :term:`WebOb` response interface, so you might believe that this example would fail.
+A dictionary does not implement the Pyramid response interface, so you might believe that this example would fail.
 However, since a ``renderer`` is associated with the view callable through its :term:`view configuration` (in this case, using a ``renderer`` argument passed to :func:`pyramid.view.view_config`), if the view does *not* return a Response object, the renderer will attempt to convert the result of the view to a response on the developer's behalf.
-Of course, if no renderer is associated with a view's configuration, returning anything except an object which implements the WebOb Response interface will result in an error.
+Of course, if no renderer is associated with a view's configuration, returning anything except an object which implements the Response interface will result in an error.
 And, if a renderer *is* used, whatever is returned by the view must be compatible with the particular kind of renderer used, or an error may occur during view invocation.
-One exception exists: it is *always* OK to return a WebOb Response object, even when a ``renderer`` is configured.
+One exception exists: it is *always* OK to return a Response object, even when a ``renderer`` is configured.
 If a view callable returns a response object from a view that is configured with a renderer, the renderer is bypassed entirely.

 Various types of renderers exist, including serialization renderers and renderers which use templating systems.
 See also